traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25d.charts.load-chart-with-frontend-service.question.md

     e.
 Copy the chart configuration from the javaScript
     f.
 Set your chartOptions variable equal to it

- 8. Edit the chartOptions object:  Remove the series information from it
+ 8. Edit the chartOptions object
+    -- Remove the series information from it

  9. Create a private method:  reloadData()
     a.
-This method set the series on the chartOptions
+This method set the series on the chartOptions object

     b.
-This method will tell Highcharts to render the chart in the div called "pie-chart1"
+This method will tell Highcharts to render the chart in the div called "chart2"